root-project/root/docbook/users-guide/PythonRuby.md

 `$ROOTSYS/lib `(`$ROOTSYS/bin on Windows`) directory and a top Python module, `ROOT.py`, will be copied into the same place.
-The final step is to setup the shell environment, which is similar to what is described in the chapter ‘Environment Settings’.
+The final step is to setup the shell environment, which is similar to what is described in the chapter ‘Environment Settings'.
 Note that the `$ROOTSYS` entries are probably already there if you followed the standard instructions, and that the `PYTHONDIR` entries should be replaced as appropriate by your choice at configuration time, or be left out if you had the